Homebound: Protecting Our Spiritual Health

 As I think back over the last couple of weeks, I realize that investing in my spiritual health has been difficult.
 My time has been devoted to rearranging work activities, talking about how anxious I feel with friends and family members, and basically, planning for impending doom.
 Honestly, I feel exhausted and depleted.
 I am yearning to feel God’s presence in the midst of this disappointing, overwhelming, heartbreaking time.
 I am lamenting multiple things.
 I am hungry for meaningful conversation with people from my Christian community.
 I want to be able to continue to live out my faith and to love my neighbors well.
 Even with everything I have just said, I long to express generosity and compassion, and to embody gratitude and, when possible, give myself over to joy.

 The thing is, I need other people to help me to nurture my faith and engage in the essential components of thriving.
 I need worship services online that do more than stream a sermon.
 I need help being committed to integrating spiritual disciplines and engaging in the historic practices of my Christian faith over the coming weeks.
 Yet, many worship leaders are struggling to conduct worship online.
 Beyond streaming music, prayers, and a homily or providing a podcast talk, worship leaders are finding it hard to imagine what they can do.
 Given what I have experienced the past few weeks, and the importance of faith practices and actual participation in worship, and having meaningful conversations about how our religious tradition makes sense of suffering, I decided to design a free guide to creating online, participatory worship services to inspire and encourage worship leaders.
-Anyone can get this free guide below.
+Anyone can get this free guide on my website.

 Even if you’re not a worship leader, the guide offers tangible ways people can engage in spiritual disciplines and Christian practices and concrete ideas for how people can connect across generations and witness to God’s love during this difficult time.